 Here's how it works: You tell it which ingredients you have in stock in your home, and it'll give you a big list of recipes you can make using just those ingredients.
 It's a fun way to stay thrifty, clean out the fridge, and make sure food doesn't go to waste.

 You already know BuzzFeed is a great place to waste time on the internet, but we're looking beyond the actual article here.
 Scroll down to the "comments" section of pretty much any article for a hilarious showcase of the crazy (I mean crazy) stuff people are saying.
-I find it especially entertaining to read the comments under benign topics that shouldn't make people irate, but do anyway.
+I find it especially entertaining to read the comments on benign topics that shouldn't make people irate, but do anyway.

 If you're into great (and hilarious) fiction writing, then you'll definitely want to bookmark this site.
 Every day, writers Nicole Cliffe and Mallory Ortberg publish a post on "everything from literary characters that never were to female pickpockets of Gold Rush-era San Francisco," reads their About page.